Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Finite-dimensional approximations

-The proof of this stability condition is based on the case of a one-dimensional scheme for one equation (described above), and on a difference energy integral inequality: under the restriction \eqref{ustoj} one has
+The proof of this stability condition is based on the case of a one-dimensional scheme for one equation (described above), on the theory of matrix pencils $\lambda A-B_i$ \cite{gant,hj} and on a difference energy integral inequality: under the restriction~ \eqref{ustoj} one has

-Obtaining this inequality requires some technical efforts \cite{go76}: the step from the one-dimensional case to the two-dimensional one (and to the case $m\geq 3$) is nontrivial.

-Due to the dissipativity of the boundary conditions, the right-hand part of the inequality \eqref{energy} is below zero, thus
+Due to the dissipativity of the boundary conditions, the right-hand part of the inequality~\eqref{energy1} is below zero, thus

-which is equivalent to the stability condition. $\Box$
+which is equivalent to the stability condition.